DalienZ/DalienZ/README.md

 - 👋 Hi, I’m @DalienZ
-- 👀 I’m interested in front end design
+- 👀 I’m interested in software engineering
-- 🌱 I’m currently learning HTML + CSS
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...